jump-dev/JuMP.jl/README.md

 JuMP makes it easy to specify and **solve optimization problems without expert knowledge**, yet at the same time allows experts to implement advanced algorithmic techniques such as exploiting efficient hot-starts in linear programming or using callbacks to interact with branch-and-bound solvers.
 JuMP is also **fast** - benchmarking has shown that it can create problems at similar speeds to special-purpose commercial tools such as AMPL while maintaining the expressiveness of a generic high-level programming language.
 JuMP can be easily embedded in complex work flows including simulations and web servers.

 Our documentation includes an installation guide, quick-start guide, and reference manual.
+The **[juliaopt-notebooks]** repository contains a small but growing collection of contributed examples.
+Submissions are welcome!

 **Latest Release**: 0.10.2 (via ``Pkg.add``)
   * [Documentation](https://jump.readthedocs.org/en/latest)